FlowFX/postalcodes_mexico/docs/installation.rst

 Stable release
 --------------

-To install Postal codes Mexico, run this command in your terminal:
+To install Postal Codes Mexico, run this command in your terminal:

 .. code-block:: console